 Question 2.8

-To do this fill in the ... in the cell below.
+in the cell below.
 Make sure to label your axes.

-Assign your answer to an object called top_n_state_plot.
+Assign your answer to an object called top_n_state_plot

 top_n_state_plot <- ... %>%